 - If they can afford it, the couple may choose for one parent to stay in the home to maintain a routine and school district for any children they have together

 - Continue to co-own the home.
-You can then rent out the property and share any profits, ride out an economic downturn to hope to recoup any losses or increase profits in a future sale, or one of the spouses can continue to live in the home, with an agreement about how any sale proceeds would be divided in the future.
+You can then rent out the property and share any profits, use it as an Airbnb or other short-term rental, ride out an economic downturn to hope to recoup any losses or increase profits in a future sale, or one of the spouses can continue to live in the home, with an agreement about how any sale proceeds would be divided in the future.

 What to do with a house after divorce?

 As much as you may love your home with all its charm and memories, you may want to consider selling it.